Sam & Max: Video games

 Following LucasArts' employment of Purcell in 1988, the characters of Sam and Max appeared in internal testing material for new SCUMM engine programmers; Purcell created animated versions of the characters and an office backdrop for the programmers to practice on.
 In 1992, LucasArts offered Purcell the chance to create a video game out of the characters, out of a wish to use new characters after the success of its two other main adventure titles, Monkey Island and Maniac Mansion, and after a positive reaction from fans to the Sam & Max comic strips featured in LucasArts' The Adventurer newsletter.
 Consequently, development on a graphic adventure game, Sam & Max Hit the Road, began shortly after.
 Based on the SCUMM engine and designed by Sean Clark, Michael Stemmle, Steve Purcell and his future wife Collette Michaud, the game was partially based on the 1989 comic "On The Road", and featured the Freelance Police travelling across America in search of an escaped bigfoot.
 Sam was voiced in the game by comedian Bill Farmer, while actor Nick Jameson voiced Max.
-Sam & Max Hit the Road was originally released for DOS in November 1993.
+Sam & Max Hit the Road was originally released for MS-DOS in November 1993.
 Soon after Sam & Max Hit the Road, another Sam & Max game using SCUMM entered planning under Purcell and Dave Grossman, but was abandoned.
 In a later interview Grossman described this sequel's highlight as "a giant spaceship shaped like Max's head".

 Sam and Max made their transition into 3D in 2006; Purcell wanted to ensure that Telltale's series matched the tone of the comics, both visually and in content.

 In September 2001, development began on a new project, Sam & Max Plunge Through Space.
 The game was to be an Xbox exclusive title, developed by Infinite Machine, a small company consisting of a number of former LucasArts employees.
 The story of the game was developed by Purcell and fellow designer Chuck Jordan and involved the Freelance Police travelling the galaxy to find a stolen Statue of Liberty.
 Infinite Machine went bankrupt within a year, partially due to the failure of their first game, New Legends, and the project was abandoned.